River Axe (Bristol Channel): History

 The name derives from a Common Brittonic word meaning "abounding in fish", which is also the root for the River Axe in Lyme Bay as well as the Exe, Esk, Usk and other variants.
 The name is cognate with pysg (plural of pysgod), the Welsh word for fish.

 The lower reaches of the Axe have a history of navigation from the harbour at Uphill through to the settlement of Weare.
 The current tidal limit of the Axe is the sluice gates at Bleadon and Brean Cross.

 In the Middle Ages overseas trade was carried out from the port of Rackley, which is now north of the river as the course has been diverted.
 Rackley is now a farm below Crook Peak and west of Axbridge, which also had wharves.
 In the 14th century a French ship sailed up the river and by 1388 Thomas Tanner from Wells used Rackley to export cloth and corn to Portugal, and received iron and salt in exchange.
-Later slate was imported through this route and it may have still be possible to trade through Rackley until the act of 1915 authorising the drainage of the Axe and installation of the flood gate at Bleadon.
+Later slate was imported through this route and it may have still be possible to trade through Rackley until the Axe Drainage Act of 1915 authorising the drainage of the Axe and installation of the flood gate at Bleadon.
 Bleadon had been a small port, sometimes known as Lympsham Wharf, for many years, with the arrival of the railway in 1841 making this the furthest navigable point.
 It was last used by the ketch Democrat in 1942.

 A series of 11 watermills were powered by the river but the only one which remains is at Burcott.